| Company name | Description | Games |

 |

-Toys For Bob
+Toys for Bob Inc.

 Toys For Bob are the creators of the innovative, new Skylanders video game and toy franchise.
 They have made games for over 22 years now on every conceivable platform and have never worked harder and been more proud of anything they have ever done.